Rishi-Solanki07/Tender-flow/README.md

 ├── README.md              # This file
 ├── .env.example           # Sample for email credentials (optional)
 ├── Terms and conditions   # MIT License
-├── ppt/presentation       # to explain about this project
 ```